 Balanced Nutrition (vitamins, minerals and proteins) which is essential for the development of the child.

 - Snacking should be avoided just before meal time.
-It’s best to snack a few hours before meals.
+It’s best to let your child snack a few hours before meals.

-- Give your child smaller but more frequent meals.
+- If your baby doesn’t eat, give them smaller but more frequent meals.